DonationCoderAtWork/watchwareMP3/README.md

 A full-featured MP3 player app designed specifically for Android based / Wear OS smartwatches.

+If you continue to use it, i would really appreciate if you return a little bit of the value, that you received by this app.
+Use the Sponsor button / Github Sponsors program for this.
+I intentionally do not sell my apps, but to focus more of my time, money is needed to cover my costs.

+Thank you

 ## Features

 - Browse and play audio files directly from your Wear OS device